emrecolako/chart-curvature/README.md

 This project was started as an experiment with the focus of analysing financial price data and as an attempt to  understand the relation between the price trend as a curve and the curvature of that curve.

 ## Abstract
-This project is an exerciser with the purpose of exploring price data analysis and an attempt to understand the effects of curvature in cases where price is represented as a curve.
+This project is an exercise created with the purpose of exploring price data analysis and an attempt to understand the effects of curvature in cases where price is represented as a curve.

 The initial question that I have asked myself at the very beginning of my research was the following: _Are there any benefits to representing and analysing price data as a curve?_